jeffreyscottfrench/jumpstart_iotacss/README.md

 ##### Install Node Modules:
 * npm install - this installs all dev dependencies from package.json

+##### Optional:
+Iotacss - Clean install of IOTACSS using iotaplate:
+* Navigate to build/assets/scss in the CLI and run "iotaplate" to re-generate with latest framework updates from author and re-install node_modules assets.
+* change main.scss to \_iota_main.scss to be imported into styles.scss
+* follow docs for changing settings: https://www.iotacss.com/docs/settings/

 ##### Search/Replace
 Case sensitive.
 Replace these placeholders in your project folder, examples given: